Jiang-Gianni/postgresql-notes/README.md

 https://www.postgresql.org/docs/current/plpgsql-statements.html

 ### Function:
+* VOLATILE: can return different output given the same inputs within the same transaction (can't be optimized by Postgres)
+* STABLE: will return the same output given the same inputs within the same transaction
+* IMMUTABLE: will return the same output given the same inputs
 * (usually) have return values (scalar like int, text, varchar or composite like row {fixed structure}, record {not fixed structure} or void return or declared as function parameters)
 * single transaction
 * can be executed with select